xmavv/frontendMentor-time-tracking-dashboard-main/README.md

 cause when i render the li elements i cannot add eventListeners outsite that function not quite optimal but...

+the same with the svgs in the background of each list item, i wanted to make them be dynamically changed as the bgColor, but fill cannot be set in css properties idk why

 ## Author

 - my github profile - [xmavv](https://github.com/xmavv)